-Of these different Crimes Against Humanity, the following were included in the jurisdiction of the International Military Tribunal (Article 6(c) of the Charter of the International Military Tribunal (IMT)): murder, extermination, enslavement, deportation, and other inhumane acts committed against any civilian population, before or during the war, or persecutions on political, racial, or religious grounds in execution of or in connection with any crime within the jurisdiction of the Tribunal, whether or not in violation of domestic law of the country where perpetrated.
-In addition, the ICTY and ICTR Statutes enumerate the following Crimes Against Humanity within each tribunal's jurisdiction (Article 5 ICTY Statute and Article 3 ICTR Statute, respectively): murder: extermination; enslavement; deportation; imprisonment; torture; rape; persecutions on political, racial and religious grounds; and other inhumane acts.
-According to the Report of the Secretary General that accompanied the draft Statute of the ICTY, these acts are considered crimes under customary international law.8In the present case, both accused Benjamin Sarmento and Romeiro Tilman were charged with Murder as a Crime against Humanity in violation of Section 5.1(a) U.R.
+of the Tribunal, whether or not in violation of domestic law of the country where perpetrated.
+In addition, the ICTY and ICTR Statutes enumerate the following Crimes Against Humanity within each tribunal's jurisdiction (Article 5 ICTY Statute and Article 3 ICTR Statute,respectively): murder; extermination; enslavement; deportation; imprisonment; torture; rape; persecutions on political, racial and religious grounds; and other inhumane acts.
+According to the Report of the Secretary General that accompanied the draft Statute of the ICTY, these acts are considered crimes under customary international law.
+In the present case, the accused João Sarmento was charged with Murder as a Crime against Humanity in violation of Section 5.1(a) U.R.
 Regulation 2000/15, and Deportation or Forcible Transfer as Crimes Against Humanity, in violation to Section 5.1(d) U.R.
 2000/15.